ergoplatform/ergodocs/docs/ef/ergo-foundation.md

 ### Other Personnel

+**Alexander Chepurnoy (kushti)** has been active in the blockchain field since 2011.
+He has authored over twenty academic papers and has more than fifteen years of experience in software development.
+Prior to co-founding Ergo, he co-founded smartcontract.com (now Chainlink), served as a core developer at NXT, and was one of the first employees at IOHK, where he held the positions of Research Fellow and Team Scorex Manager.
+He manages any bounties relating to the eference client repository and keeps a watch over [sigma-rust](sigma-rust.md) development and any other high-level development and research not covered otherwise.

+- **Role & Responsibilities:** Alex stepped back from the Foundation January 2024 to focus solely on development, you can see his announcement post [here](https://www.ergoforum.org/t/core-developer-kushti-is-leaving-ergo-foundation/4648).
+He plans to launch a DevelopmentDAO and is currently speaking to interested parties.
+He will continue to manage communications between developers and EF going forward.

 The Ergo Foundation is made up of a diverse group of individuals, including salaried employees, volunteers, bounty collectors, and independent project developers within the Ergo ecosystem.
 It's important to note that there is no designated 'core' development team.
 The Core Marketing team, for instance, is a mix of dedicated community members and salaried professionals.
 Similarly, contributors who have made significant additions to core repositories may be invited to participate in Core Development discussions, regardless of their employment status.